NeilChavez/Save-the-links/README.md

 The user can subsequently check his own Links and, if he wishes, he can modify and/or remove them.

 I use Firebase to manage users and they can login/register with their email.
-The users can also authenticate through Google mail.
+Users can login and register through google

 Here is a [Live Demo](https://react-js-crud-firebase.vercel.app/).